Personal data

 Law enforcement purposes

-CYP is a competent authority for the purposes of Part 3 of the DPA 2018 and we process personal data so that we can prevent, investigate, and prosecute criminal activities, or exercise criminal penalties
+CYP is a competent authority for the purposes of Part 3 of the DPA 2018.
+This means that we can process personal data so that we can prevent, investigate, and prosecute crime, or exercise criminal penalties

-- When processing is necessary to enable us to perform a task that is being carried out for law enforcement purposes
+- where processing is necessary to enable us to perform a task that is being carried out for law enforcement purposes

 In addition to the above, we undertake sensitive processing for law enforcement purposes when: